ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * Okay, let me share the link to Panda, looks like he's around to have to join this meeting.
 We can, on and see when he joins and if he may have any thought to, we can get back to this one in the essence of time.
 Let's move on to item number 2.
 I'm assuming that we do not have any decision, or do we, on this topic.

 **Golvin**
 * If I could back up for a second to the patent issue.
-I, I looked at the Creative Commons license again, and it, it specifically says that it does not, does not affect patent and trademark. and I think that's appropriate, that, that we just not have a policy. it's simply a specification.
+I looked at the Creative Commons license again, and it, it specifically says that it does not, does not affect patent and trademark. and I think that's appropriate, that, that we just not have a policy. it's simply a specification.
 We don't endorse the specification, we don't certify. it's simply that, and it's totally on the user of the spec, to, to be aware of any patent or trademark issues.
 And it's perfectly fair for the author to hold patents, with the intent of, of, you know, licensing patents.
 That's, that's fair.
 It's a specification.
 That's all it is.

 ## What license to use for EIPs assets [29.57](https://youtu.be/0miajHm8JXs?t=1794)
 **Pooja Ranjan**